artpech23/sna-for-hse-master-students2025/docs/chapter3.md

-The notes below accompany the second lecture of the course.
+The notes below accompany the third lecture of the course.
 It might be a good idea to consult the [lecture slides](https://docs.google.com/presentation/d/1ff0JjV7v2tNI3oCqFgGmMtGzkmFk2cpGZumOudxm2MM/edit?usp=sharing) as well, as some technical details and examples are discussed there.
 During this session, we will:

   - take a look at graph-level characheristics of the networks,